Toucaan/toucaan.docs/docs/mobile-apps/introduction.md

 ---

 # Introduction
-Toucaan allows implementation of intrinsic app design using the web stack.
+Toucaan allows implementation of intrinsic app design for mobile apps using plain old HTML and CSS.

 There are several differences between a responsive designed website and a true mobile app.
 Not to mention the difference in performance due to modules that take advantage of the low-level system or simply an offline experience.